anon-self/anon-self.github.io/docs/coverage.md

 The detailed coverage results for tools and manual analysis are provided as an [Excel sheet](../assets/data/CoverageResults.xlsx).
 For each application under study, we mark which activities are reached by either tool and which are reached manually.

-We also provide plots of the coverage improvement over time achieved by manual analysts in this [zip file](../assets/data/plots.zip)
+We also provide plots of the coverage improvement over time achieved by analysts in this [zip file](../assets/data/plots.zip)

 ---